Wildsong/docker-arcgis-enterprise/README.md

    docker-compose build server

 Caching note -- If you are afraid changes are not getting commited to the images when you have edited files, you can add the option "--no-cache" to the build line.
-But chances are Docker is building correctly and you forgot to do "docker compose down".
+But chances are Docker is building correctly and you forgot to do
+"docker compose down" to remove the previous container(s).

 When you are done building you should be able to see each image with the command "docker images"; on my machine I see this: